robertour/sharonchin/sharonchin/readme.md

 The Theme is 100% responsive - you do not need a seperate mobile-Theme with this layout.
 It has a seperate Sidebar just for image pages, to make it a special place to show your pictures!
-Sharon Chin Theme is fully compatible with WordPress SEO by Yoast! and Woocommerce
+Sharon Chin Theme is fully compatible with WordPress SEO by Yoast!

 Please note: